 They can mimic well-known websites with striking accuracy, send authoritative emails (seemingly) from trusted institutions, craft a malware download that looks like the average PDF, and much more.

 They can paralyze your system, hold it hostage for a ransom, or simply steal private information to be used in another capacity.

 These breaches are an annoyance and they’re expensive.

 On average a phishing scam for a mid-sized company can cost upwards of $1.5 million; over $16 billion was taken by identity thieves in 2017; the US government is spending 37x more on cyber security today than they did just 10 years ago.

 That’s Not All.
-Read these 21 Cyber Crime Statistics of 2018
+Read these Cybersecurity Facts of 2019

 Businesses that frequently send money internationally via wire transfer are especially vulnerable, and this segment of industry is estimated to lose about half a billion dollars each year to email phishing scams.

-These email phishing attacksd are growing more costly, and between the breaches and protection efforts, 2018 might be the most expensive year yet.
+These email phishing attacks are growing more costly, and between the breaches and protection efforts, 2018 might be the most expensive year yet.

 So while phishing scams are not new, the combination of malevolent technical prowess and a less-than-thorough examination of inbox contents makes this security issue just as important in 2018 as it’s ever been.

 And because email (with attachments) continues to be the number one method of delivering these scams, employees – more than networks or servers – remain the greatest vulnerability.